-The warm season lasts for 3.1 months, from June 18 to September 21, with an average daily high temperature above 78°F. The hottest day of the year is July 28, with an average high of 83°F and low of 66°F.
+The warm season lasts for 3.1 months, from June 19 to September 22, with an average daily high temperature above 78°F. The hottest month of the year in Lisbon is August, with an average high of 83°F and low of 65°F.

-The cool season lasts for 3.6 months, from November 19 to March 5, with an average daily high temperature below 63°F. The coldest day of the year is January 18, with an average low of 47°F and high of 58°F.
+The cool season lasts for 3.6 months, from November 20 to March 6, with an average daily high temperature below 63°F. The coldest month of the year in Lisbon is January, with an average low of 47°F and high of 58°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.